CityU develops novel computer tool for studying cells

-CShaper revolutionises the way biologists inspect experiment data.
+CShaper revolutionizes the way biologists inspect experiment data.
 It cuts down the time required to annotate the images of an embryo from hundreds to just a few hours and enables biologists to implement quantitative and statistical analyses on cell morphological features on a large scale.
-The system can be further developed to analyse images from other types of cells, such as plant cells.
+The system can be further developed to analyze images from other types of cells, such as plant cells.

 Notes to editors:

 Filename: CityU 1

 Caption: Professor Yan Hong (left) and Cao Jianfeng

 Caption: Examples of 3D projection of cell images (left) and segmentation results (right).

 Media enquiries: Mirror Fung, Communications and Public Relations Office (Tel: 3442 6808 or 6183 0853)

 To download photo -- (Remark: Copyrights belong to CityU.
 Use of the photo(s) for purposes other than reporting the captioned news story is restricted.)